flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateCertificate
-### <p>Updates the status of the specified certificate.
-This operation is idempotent.</p> <p>Moving a certificate from the ACTIVE state (including REVOKED) will not disconnect currently connected devices, but these devices will be unable to reconnect.</p> <p>The ACTIVE state is required to authenticate devices connecting to AWS IoT using a certificate.</p>
+<blockquote><p>Updates the status of the specified certificate.
+This operation is idempotent.</p> <p>Moving a certificate from the ACTIVE state (including REVOKED) will not disconnect currently connected devices, but these devices will be unable to reconnect.</p> <p>The ACTIVE state is required to authenticate devices connecting to AWS IoT using a certificate.</p></blockquote>

 #### Input Parameters
 * `certificateId` - _required_